Overview - Portugal – Family, Culture, Wine & Cooking

 It goes on and on like this the entire week.
 You will have been exposed to a side of Portugal that very few visitors would ever find.
 And you will have lived it from an insider’s view and will not want to wait to come back.

 As always, our classes are full, hands-on cooking experiences where you can participate as much as you want with our local chef instructors.
-We have two, full-course classes at the private home of one of our chef instructors, Mina.
-Along with the help of her daughter, Rita, they bring classic local dishes to life, right before our eyes.
+We have two, full-course classes at the private home of one of our chef instructors, Ricardo.
+Along with the help of his family, they bring classic local dishes to life, right before our eyes.
 But, it’s not only their cooking skills that they bring, their hospitality and welcoming spirit goes far beyond anything you could ever imagine!
 They know how to do it right, and we’d be surprised if you do not incorporate some of their local customs into your own lives once back home.

 Our other cooking experiences will be at different locations throughout the week.
 These classes will be at informal settings, with family and friends, showing us their traditional methods of cooking their home-town favorites.

 At Marta and Ricardo’s home, we will help prepare and make each of our own Francesinha!
-These are the wonderful sandwich-style dishes that incorporate several cuts of local prosciutto, ham and cheese all smothered in a home-made sauce and baked in a wood-burning oven.
+These are the wonderful sandwich-style dishes that incorporate several cuts of local sausage, sliced beef, ham and cheese all smothered in a home-made sauce and baked in a wood-burning oven.
 They are simply, delicious!

 Two Full-Course Meals, based on local recipes.
-Plus, A Specialty Corn-Bread Making Class, Traditional Portuguese Holiday Dessert, and Farmer’s Pasta and Francesinha
+Plus, A Specialty Corn-Bread Making Class, Traditional Portuguese Holiday Dessert, Pasteis de Nata, and Francesinha

 Grab an apron!
 It’s time to start cooking...
 Portuguese-Style!